bowkercloud/AVDHybrid/README.md

 ## Overview

-AVD Hybrid Environments extends AVD by using **Azure Arc** to bridge on-premises or non-Azure VMs into the AVD control plane.
+Azure Virtual Desktop Hybrid extends AVD by using **Azure Arc** to bridge on-premises or non-Azure VMs into the AVD control plane.
 The session hosts run anywhere - your hypervisor, another cloud, a physical machine - while the host pool, workspace, and application group remain in Azure.

 **Full walkthrough:** [https://bowker.cloud/avdhybrid/](https://bowker.cloud/avdhybrid/)